Exit popups work.

-You could also offer additional entries for other actions, such as sharing on social media, or referring a friend via email.
+You could also offer additional entries for other actions, like sharing on social media or referring a friend via email.
 Giveaways are a powerful means of driving traffic to your website, so put them to good use in your exit popup.

 36. Use a Striking Image

 Sometimes all you need to grab your visitor’s attention is a striking image.